Or, Subtitled: Yallow Mares, Mortgages, and Boom-Bust Fortunes of Alabama Planters in Depression of Late 1830s

 - In February 1833, Mark Lindsey again gave bond on behalf of William Jones to serve as tax collector in Lawrence County.

-- On 10 December 1833, Samuel Irwin, Mark Lindsey, and James Kitchens, commissioners, reported to Lawrence County court the results of an election they had recently held for township 7, section 6, range 6 west.
-My notes about this election are not clear, and I find that the FamilySearch site does not have digitized copies of this volume of Lawrence County Orphans Court minutes, and the link to the digitized copy that is, I think, available at the Lawrence County archives site is not working.
+- On 10 December 1833, Samuel Irwin, Mark Lindsey, and James Kitchens, commissioners of the 16th section, township 7, range 6 west reported to Lawrence County court that an election was held in Oakville on 19 November 1833 with a majority approving of the sale of this tract of land.
 The date of the election makes me think it was likely a local confirmation of the decision of the Alabama legislature to declare Oakville an incorporated community.
 The town is at the coordinates given in this record.
 The legislature’s declaration of incorporation is dated 9 December 1833.

 James Kitchens (1796-1868), who is named in this December 1833 record, was father of John Kitchens (1815-1870), an Oakville resident whose family was closely connected to the Lindsey family.
 James Dennis Lindsey, son of Mark’s son Fielding Wesley Lindsey and wife Clarissa Brooks, married Martha W. Kitchens, a daughter of John Kitchens and wife Sarah L. Mowry.
 William Burke Lindsey, son of Mark’s son David Dinsmore Lindsey and wife Sarah Brooks, married Martha’s sister Frances Tranquilla Kitchens.
 In a biography published in the Moulton Advertiser on 22 February 1911, Professor Charles Gibson Lynch states that John Kitchens was “one of the best men I ever saw.
 He was sober, industrious, honest, good to his wife and kind to his children, true to his God, upright with his fellowman, and lived a life that none could gainsay.”